PaulBernier/castl/README.md

 ```
 sudo luarocks-5.2 install lrexlib-pcre
 ```
-* if you want to execute on LuaJIT (see also LuaJIT entry of this README)
+* if you want to execute on LuaJIT
 ```
 sudo luarocks-5.1 install lrexlib-pcre
 ```